RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 **D	is	incorrect	because	“modify”	is	not	a	phase	of	the	cloud	secure	data lifecycle**.
 The	concepts	that	would	most	likely	be	placed	under	such	a heading	are	already	found	in	the	“use”	phase.

-### [very important] Question # 20 - In	a	cloud	environment,	many	different	users	and	organizations	have access	to	the	same	resources,	and	the	cloud	provider	has	systems	staff who	have	access	to	storage	systems	where	virtual	machine	images	are housed.
+### [very important] Question # 20 - In	a	cloud	environment,	many	[different	users	and	organizations	have access	to	the	same	resources],	and	the	cloud	provider	has	systems	staff [who	have	access	to	storage	systems	where	virtual	machine	images	are housed].
 Which	of	the	following,	based	on	that	information,	is	necessary	to protect	and	isolate	data	to	only	those	authorized?
 A.	Encryption
 B.	Sandboxing
 C.	VLANs